Meet the board

 John is currently a Stevenage Borough Councilor and Portfolio Holder for the Environment and Regeneration.

-Prior to becoming a Councilor in 1998 John had a 37+ year career in the aerospace industry.
+Prior to becoming a Councillor in 1998 John had a 37+ year career in the aerospace industry.
 First coming to Stevenage in 1956, after joining English Electric which eventually morphed into British Aerospace, John moved through a range of engineering jobs into project management including being Project Director for a range of defense systems.
 During his airspace career he enjoyed a number of years in Australia and the USA.

 Returning from the USA in 1996 John was keen to play a part in helping to shape the future of Stevenage.
 John has a lifelong interest in urban development based on consideration of social justice and environmental sustainability.
 A member of the TCPA, Herts & Middlesex Wildlife Trust and Fellow of the London Zoological Society, John is equally enthusiastic about spatial planning as biodiversity.
 His other interests include photography, nature, geography, sport and social history.